Terms and conditions

 (g) be solely responsible for procuring and maintaining its network connections and telecommunications links from its systems to the Supplier’s data centres, and all problems, conditions, delays, delivery failures and all other loss or damage arising from or relating to the Customer’s network connections or telecommunications links or caused by the internet.

-(h) Where the customer has requested a static terminal then the customer will ensure that there is internet connectivity via a router or Ethernet cable within 2 metres of where the unit is to be located and will ensure reliable and good internet connectivity prior to installation/training and a minimum 5mbps download speed and 0.6mbps upload speed.
+(h) Where the customer has requested a static terminal then the customer will ensure that there is internet connectivity via an Ethernet cable within 2 metres of where the unit is to be located and will ensure reliable and good internet connectivity prior to installation/training and a minimum 5mbps download speed and 0.6mbps upload speed.
 If the customer has just requested software, the software will need to be installed on a Windows PC, at least XP.

 9. Charges and payment